armory/docs/content/en/continuous-deployment/try/instructions.md

    +---------------------------------+
    ```
 {{< alert color="success" >}}

-The easy install container includes some preconfigured pipelines which will interact with the cluster you provided access to earlier.
-These pipelines will create and deploy to the `quick-spin-dev` and `quick-spin-prod` namespaces by default.
+The Armory CD container includes some preconfigured pipelines that interact with the cluster you provided access to earlier.
+These pipelines create and deploy to the `quick-spin-dev` and `quick-spin-prod` namespaces by default.

 Beyond the default pipelines, you are free to create your own applications and pipelines.
 {{< /alert >}}

 ## Use Armory CD Self-Hosted

 Access Armory CD in your browser on [localhost:9000](http://localhost:9000).
 The main page displays the Armory CD UI.

 ## Running the sample pipelines

 1. Click **Applications** on the top menu bar.
 1. On the **Applications** screen, click **my-first-application**.
 1. Click **Pipelines** in the left navigation menu.

 ### Prepare your environment

 1. Click **Start Manual Execution** for the **prepare-quick-spin-environment** pipeline.
 1. In the **Select Execution Parameters** window, click **Run** to execute the pipeline that prepares the deployment environment.